DanielTsiang/TipCalculator-JavaScript/README.md

 * Utilise Javascript to calculate and display tip.
 * Users should be able to enter a bill total, select a service quality rating, and the number of people splitting the bill.
 * Input data type is validated.
 If the user enters numbers, the tip is calculated; if not, an error message is displayed.
-* Use CSS to style a simple application.
+* Use CSS to style a simple application which can be viewed on both PC and mobile devices.

 ### Getting Started
 1. Visit the web page [here](https://daniel-tsiang-tip-calculator.netlify.app/).